anubra266/choc-ui/README.md

 ## About Choc UI

-**CHOC** is _acronym_ for [Chakra](https://chakra-ui.com) Higher Order Components.
+[**CHOC**](https://choc-ui.tech) is _acronym_ for [Chakra](https://chakra-ui.com) Higher Order Components.
 Choc UI is a collection of components, inspired by many sources of well used web components, which are rebuilt based on the Chakra UI library.

+See it in action at https://choc-ui.tech

 ## Components